-|Processor (CPU)||Laptops by their very nature are designed to be smaller than a desktop.
+|Processor (CPU)||Laptops are designed to be smaller than a desktop.
 This requires the manufacturer to fit the central processing unit (CPU) into this smaller space.
-Many laptops have limited CPU’s when compared to desktop units.
-Laptops with larger CPU’s will tend to be more expensive and/or larger.||Since Desktops are larger in size it is easier to fit such a unit with a larger central processing unit (CPU).
+As a result, many laptops have limited CPUs when compared to desktop units.
+Laptops with larger CPUs tend to be more expensive and/or larger.||Since Desktops are larger, it is easier to fit them with a larger central processing unit (CPU).
 As a result, desktop models tend to have larger processors and at lower price points.|

-|Portability||Hands down laptops are the way to go if you need to take a computer to another location to perform any type of activity.||While desktops can be moved from location to location.
-They are designed to be used in a single location|
+|Portability||Laptops are the way to go if you need to take a computer to another location to perform any activity.||While desktops can be moved from location to location, they are designed to be used in a single place.|

-|Security||All computers connected to the internet are at risk from being hacked, contracting viruses, etc. Because laptops are portable, there is the additional risk with such a machine that it is easier to steal, and it may be taken to locations which place it more at risk.
-They also can be dropped, damaged, inadvertently forgotten and even lost.||As with laptops, all computers are at risk from being hacked, contracting viruses, etc. Because desktops are not portable they avoid some of the security risks associated with a laptop.|
+|Security||All computers connected to the Internet are at risk of being compromised or contracting viruses.
+Because laptops are portable, there is an additional risk because it is physically easier to steal.
+They also can be dropped, damaged, inadvertently forgotten, and even lost.||As with laptops, desktop computers are at risk of being compromised or contracting viruses.
+However, because desktops are not portable, they avoid some of the physical security risks associated with a laptop.|

 |Battery/Power||When disconnected from a power source, laptops run on their internal battery.
 This permits them to be portable and used when other power is not available.
-However, there is a limit period that a laptop battery will power the system.||Desktops must be connected to a power source at all time to run.|
+However, there is a limited period that a laptop battery will power the system.||Desktops must be connected to an external power source at all times to run.|

-|Networking||Laptops because they are portable work best as a stand-alone system.
+|Networking||Laptops work best as a stand-alone system because they are portable.
 They can be networked, but it requires the user to connect and disconnect the computer each time.|| Desktops can be easily networked to other computers. |